iAmMichaelConnor/blob-lib/README.md

 ## Build

-Clone the repo
+Clone the repo.

 `cd blob-lib`

+You have two choices:

+- `git checkout main` will run for domain size of 8.
+(Recommended to make the tests actually work).
+- `git checkout domain-size-4096` for if you want to help debug why the test takes >1 hour to run.

 `cd noir-circuits/blob`
-`nargo compile`
+`nargo compile` or jump straight to the test:

-Currently, it takes ~1 min to compile.

 ## Test

 `nargo test --show-output`

-Currently, it takes ~1 min to run a single test.
+Currently, it takes ~1 min to run a single test for domain size 8.

 NOTE: this lib doesn't use a domain size of 4096 yet - it only uses 8.
 The test took so long I didn't wait for it to finish for a domain of size 4096.

+NOTE: this circuit is mostly unconstrained still, because the `evaluate_quadratic_constraint()` calls throw errors.
+It could be me misunderstanding how to use this function.

 ## To run with domain size 4096

+`git checkout domain-size-4096`

 > I don't know how long this would take to run `nargo test --show-output`, but it's longer than an hour.

 > Note: **the test will fail** because I haven't hard-coded the correct y value in the test's assertion; the currently-hard-coded value is intentionally for domain size 8.

-Swap the `mod` and `use` statements here in main.nr:
+Or, you can swap the `mod` and `use` statements here in main.nr:

 ```rust
 // ONLY IMPORT ONE OF THESE CONFIGS!
 The big `config` is too big to compile yet (I waited an hour and gave up).